Sarasota School of Glass Can Bring Our Studio to Your Organization—Contact us now

 Owner & Teacher of Master Classes

 My name is Sue Kutno, and I began working with stained glass about 35 years ago.
-In about 4 years I got lead poisoning and had to stop working with the lead, giving up my business, shows and commissions.
+After about 4 years I got lead poisoning and had to stop creating my art, giving up my business, shows and commissions.
 I was flipping out!
 At that time, in the ’80’s, there were no other techniques in glass that a home hobbyist could do besides stained glass.
 You could do glass blowing, but you had to apprentice at a glass factory forever.
 There were no hot shops around like there are today and with a growing family and living in suburbia I wasn’t about to go off to learn glass blowing.

 Then I heard about a new company called Bullseye Glass in Portland Oregon that was developing a new technique called fusing and slumping.
 I immediately called them; I lived in N.J. at the time, and bought their book called Glass Fusing-Book I. And now it’s 35 years later.
 I never looked back.